-- 1. Anyone 19 or older may play in I.C.D.L except for those not in good standing due to prior review that led to a suspension or ban from the league. - 2.
-Teams will be permitted to carry up to nine players plus a captain. - 3.
-Players may play for only one I.C.D.L. team each season unless a move to another team is approved by the Executive Board for reasonable circumstances. - 4.
+- 1. Anyone 19 or older may play in the Inter-City Dart League (I.C.D.L) except those not in good standing due to prior review that led to a suspension or ban from the League. - 2.
+Teams can carry up to nine players plus a captain. - 3.
+Players may play for only one I.C.D.L. team each season unless the Executive Board approves a move to another team for reasonable circumstances. - 4.
 Player rosters and player changes are subject to review and approval by the Executive Board.
-Final rosters must be submitted by the November executive council meeting.
+Final rosters must be submitted by the November Executive Council meeting.
 After the cut-off date, any player change request may also be reviewed by the I.C.D.L. captains, with the general limitation that any team with at least seven players will not be allowed to add or change players. - 5.
-Captains must submit a registration form with either their players' home address or email to guarantee correspondence with any member if necessary.
+Captains must submit a registration form with their players' home address or email to guarantee correspondence with any member if necessary.